mui/mui-x/docs/data/tree-view/rich-tree-view/customization/customization.md

 ### Custom label

-Use the `label` slot to customize the Tree Item label or to replace it with an entirely custom component.
+Use the `label` slot to customize the Tree Item label or to replace it with a custom component.

-The `slotProps` prop allows you to pass props to the default label component:
+The `slotProps` prop allows you to pass props to the label component:

 :::warning
 TODO